Skip navigation

 Treatment

-The main treatment involves patching the normal eye to force use of the lazy eye.
+Next, a patch is placed on the normal eye.
+This forces the brain to recognize the image from the eye with amblyopia.
 Sometimes, drops are used to blur the vision of the normal eye instead of putting a patch on it.

 Outlook (Prognosis)